 Here’s an example of what I mean:

-When I teach kids to draw the human eye, I point out that the basic shape I see is similar to the shape of an upside-down football.
-This helps kids begin with a basic outline that doesn’t feel too difficult to draw.
+When I teach children how to draw the human eye, I point out that the basic shape I see is similar to the shape of an upside-down football.
+This helps kids begin with a basic outline that is not too difficult to draw.
 Then, we talk about the iris shape inside, which I relate to a round basketball shape.
 This usually helps my students get past the daunting idea of drawing a perfect eye.
-You can assist them in breaking down the steps to draw a perfect eye shape without feeling frustrated about where to start.
+You can assist them in breaking down the steps to draw an eye shape without feeling frustrated about where to start.
 Observation of shape and form is the first step to drawing.

 What age can kids learn to draw?

-Generally, children who are learning to write the alphabet can also comprehend some basic drawing instructions.
-Their drawings improve as they gain better fine motor control over their marks.
 Elementary-grade students can begin observing and drawing basic images.
+Generally, children who are learning to write the alphabet can also comprehend some basic line drawing instructions.
+Their drawings improve as they gain better fine motor control.
 While their drawings may not achieve sharp precision initially, with consistent practice, they can develop good control in rendering the simple details they observe.

 Drawing is a natural skill that can be cultivated, much like learning to write letters or ride a bike.
 When providing guidance, it’s important to avoid expecting perfect drawings from children.
 Believe it or not, I frequently have parents inquire about why their child’s drawings lack clarity or detail.
 Remember, it all comes down to practice, practice, and more practice.”